The Inward Investment and International Taxation Review: Indonesia

 iii Double tax treaties

 Pursuant to Article 26 of the Income Tax Law, withholding tax at a rate of 20 per cent of the gross amount applies to distributions such as dividends, interest and royalties paid by resident taxpayers to non-residents, unless a relevant tax treaty provides otherwise.
-As a note, the Job Creation Law provides for a potential reduction (to be regulated further by a Government Regulation) of Article 26 withholding tax on interests including premiums, discounts and returns in connection with debt repayment guarantees.
+As a note, the Job Creation Law and its implementing regulation, GR 9/2021, provide for a reduction of Article 26 withholding tax on interests including premiums, discounts and returns in connection with debt repayment guarantees to a 10 per cent rate or as determined by a tax treaty.
 Currently, Indonesia has entered into tax treaties with more than 60 countries.

 The tax treaties provide withholding tax exemptions for service fees, and reduced withholding tax rates on dividends, interest, royalties and branch profits received by residents of countries with which Indonesia is a party to such tax treaties.
 To claim the tax treaty benefits, the foreign taxpayer must present a certificate of domicile to the tax authority.